ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 Is that acceptable?
 It depends on your application.
 For this particular deployment, the Rails application is as small as they come.
 It has but a handful of models and gems, and can boot in development mode in under 2 seconds.
 Typical Rails apps take significantly longer to boot, because they have larger code bases and include many more gems.
 It's not uncommon for applications to take close to one minute to boot in production.

 Another consideration is the amount of traffic to the app.
 If we field a couple of request per second and have a pause of 10 seconds, we won't see more than a few dozens requests queued up.
-Our application would probably catch up in a few seconds and no request would be dropped.On the other hand, higher traffic apps with longer boot times might not be so lucky.
+Our application would probably catch up in a few seconds and no request would be dropped.
+On the other hand, higher traffic apps with longer boot times might not be so lucky.

 Effectively, we can think of Heroku deployments with release phase, as a short-downtime deployment.
-It provides an automated way to run migrations (on one side of the code-swap), it ensures that only one version of the code is running at any one time, it is relatively simple to reason about, and more importantly, it's accessible to any developer with one line of configuration.
+It provides an automated way to run migrations (albeit by restricting them to running *before* the code swap), it ensures that only one version of the code is running at any one time, it is relatively simple to reason about, and more importantly, it's accessible to any developer with one line of configuration.

 # No Downtime Deployments